blizzardfinnegan/rit2198Notes/STAT-145-01/Week 11/homework11.md

 #### Part B: Test and CI

 14. It is commonly thought that very few US adults believe in reincarnation (the rebirth of a soul into a new body).
-But a researcher thinks that group has been growing and wants to convince others that the percentage who believe in reincarnation is grater than 20%.
+But a researcher thinks that group has been growing and wants to convince others that the percentage who believe in reincarnation is greater than 20%.
 In the researcher's random sample of 942 US adults, 195 stated that they believe in reincarnation.
 Does the researcher's sample provide sufficient evidence to support the idea that more than 20% of all US adults believe in reincarnation?
 Show the complete testing process and always include your statistical output.

     #### Population